 Teaming Up With You To Give Your Pet Better Health…and A Better Life!

-Due to the lack of openings available in US veterinary schools in 1976, his sheer determination to become “Dr. Franklin” propelled him to study veterinary medicine in the Philippine Islands.
+Due to the lack of openings available in US veterinary schools in 1976, his sheer determination to become “Dr. Franklin” propelled him to study veterinary medicine in the Philippines.

 That tremendous 4-year experience ended in 1980 when he returned to the US with his degree and wife, Corazon, also a veterinarian.
 They began their lives here in Hagerstown and welcomed daughters Danielle and Katie to their family.
 For 16 years Dr. Franklin was part of and partner in CVVC before founding MAVH in 1996.